invo-kate/portfolio/README.md

 ### A bit about my portfolio

 Much of the work I have done over the past 10 years is propietary and not in the public domain.
 However, here are some samples that illustrate the variety of the projects I have been involved with.
+* My Markdown samples follow the [Google developer documentation style guide](https://developers.google.com/style).
+* My Cargill samples follow the Cargill style and branding guidelines.

 | Document | Documentation Type | Tools Used | Comments |
 | -------- | -------- | -------- | ----------- |